 - Santorini (3 hours, so it can be your next stop): You need days to explore Santorini, but if Paros is your “thing” this year then you can take the ferry and have a day in Santorini, visiting Thira and Oia only.
 See all our Santorini posts for more ideas.

 Dance your heart out in a Paros Festival

 There are 10ths of folklore festivals taking place in villages of every Greek destination, especially from July to September.
 All of them involve dancing over Greek folklore songs.

-Do not miss the Fist and Wine Festivals, for -well- obvious reasons!
-This takes place in Marpissa (1st Sunday of July).
+Do not miss the Fist and Wine Festivals, for -well- apparent reasons!
+That takes place in Marpissa (1st Sunday of July).